cdsittampalam/documentation/docs/Partner API.md

 ### Get Trusted Party

-The Get Trusted Party endpoint lets you find out details of the trusted party.
-These include the "trusted_entity_id" of each trusted party user.
-In order to add a fund, you need to assign members of a custody group.
-The members are trusted party users that have been added to a company.
+The Get Trusted Party endpoint lets you find out details of the trusted parties that exist in a company.
+Using the Get Trusted Party endpoint is also useful for finding out the "trusted_entity_id" of a trusted party user that you want to include as a member of a custody group when you create a fund.

 You will use the Get Trusted Party request, to obtain the trusted party user that you added in Add Trusted Party.